-On December 4, 1942, just three days short of one full year following the attack on Pearl Harbor --- and while still married to Lang --- at age 37, for reasons not clear, Roselli either joined or was inducted into the U.S. Army.
-He only served until he was arrested on federal charges March 18, 1943.
+On December 4, 1942, just three days short of one full year following the attack on Pearl Harbor --- and while still married to Lang --- Roselli, at age 37, either joined or was inducted into the U.S. Army.
+Sent to Camp Cooke and the Fifth Armored Division in California, he actively served as a full-fledged private slick-sleeve G.I., training and doing KP and guard duty along wiht everybody else until he was arrested on federal charges March 18, 1943.

 Roselli, along with Chicago mobsters Charles Gioe, Frank Nitti, Paul Ricca, Louis Campagna, Phil D'Andrea, Frank Maritote, and Ralph Pierce, in addition to New Jersey hood Louis Kaufman were indicted on federal labor racketeering charges.
 Nitti committed suicide the day after the indictments were announced and during the trial the charges were dropped against Pierce.
 The trial began on October 5, 1943 and on December 22, 1943 they were found guilty of conspiracy to extort more than $l million from the motion picture industry.
 After spending Christmas with their families the seven men were sentenced on New Year's Eve.
 The five Chicago mobsters and Johnny Roselli received prison terms of 10 years each and a $10,000 fine.
 Kaufman drew a seven-year sentence and a $10,000 fine.
 After serving roughly three and a half years all of them were paroled.

-As quick as he was released Roselli landed on his feet, securing a legitimate cover in Hollywood working as an associate producer for his friend Bryan Foy and his Bryan Foy Productions, distributing through Eagle Lion such film noirs as Canon City and T-Men.
-As entertainment and enterainers slipped back and forth between Hollywood and Las Vegas he became deeper ingrained in the mob's ties and interests in Nevada's gambling capital, overseeing and ensuring that a huge number of different people in a huge number of different casinos, all with different allegiances and interests, were not edging out of their full share of what should be going to the Outfit.
+Although it took a bit of time after he was released along with learning who his true friends were, Roselli eventually landed on his feet, securing a legitimate cover in Hollywood working as an associate producer for his friend Bryan Foy and his Bryan Foy Productions.
+Although his name doesn't show up, i.e., uncredited, it is well known and even documented by several authors he was an active associate producer in at least three film noirs movies distributed through Eagle Lion, He Walked By Night, Canon City, and T-Men, all three of which can be found in the "Movies of Johnny Roselli" link below.
+As entertainment and entertainers slipped back and forth between Hollywood and Las Vegas he became deeper ingrained in the mob's ties and interests in Nevada's gambling capital, overseeing and ensuring that a huge number of different people in a huge number of different casinos, all with different allegiances and interests, were not edging out of their full share of what should be going to the Outfit.

 Around that time actor/singer Frank Sinatra sponsored Roselli into the Los Angeles Friar's Club.
 No sooner had he become a member than with his astute knowledge of such things he quickly figured out there was some sort of a card cheating scam in play.
 When he learned Maury Friedman, who owned the land the Silver Slipper was built on and helped finance the Frontier Casino --- and that Roselli knew had helped siphon off millions of the casino's profits for the the Detroit mob --- was in the mix he knew for certain there was something going on.
 Roselli demanded and got, because nobody was willing to go against him, twenty percent of the take.
 When the whole thing began falling apart for a number of assorted reasons, a man by the name of George Emerson Seach, who assisted the main players in the scam, ratted them out after being granted immunity as a government witness.

 The Grand Jury returned an indictment December 21, 1967.
 The trial started June 11, 1968 and lasted six months.
 Roselli received a $55,000 dollar fine and five years in prison on pretty much unproven, although most likely true, trumped up charges.
-He was released in September 1973 and retired to Florida.
+He was released October 5, 1973 and retired to Florida.

 In June and and then again in September, 1975 Roselli was called to testify before the U.S. Senate Select Committee on Intelligence, the so-called Church Committee.
 His appearance before the committee circulated around testimony regarding his knowledge of the CIA, the Mafia, and specifically his involvement in a number of attempts to kill Fidel Castro during the 1960s.
 He was called back again in April, 1976 to testify on what, if anything, he knew about a conspiracy surrounding the assassination of President John F. Kennedy.
 Three months later the committee wanted him to testify again, but found he had been missing since July 28, 1976.